 The following fields relate to information regarding the issuer of the security held by the reporting institution.
+An issuer is a legal entity that develops, registers and sells securities to finance its operations.
 Issuers may be corporations, investment trusts, or domestic or foreign governments.
-Issuers are legally responsible for the obligations of the issue.
+Issuers are legally responsible for the obligations of the issue and for reporting financial conditions, material developments and any other operational activities.